abbbe/mitmer/README.md

 When this mode is activated, all TCP connections will be routed to sslcaudit.

-# Additional sslcaudit features:
+Wanted sslcaudit features:
-# 1) determine real destination of connection and use it to distinguish between clients
+* determine real destination of connection and use it to distinguish between clients
-# 2) automatically fetch the certificate of the server from the real connection
+* automatically fetch the certificate of the server from the real connection
-# 3) if all tests are done or it is impossible to fetch server certificate, relay traffic transparently
+* if all tests are done or it is impossible to fetch server certificate, relay traffic transparently